zhwang4ai/zhwang4ai.github.io/_pages/about.md

 - *2022.08*, Invited talk at Beijing Institute of General Artificial Intelligence on "learning detection and description of local features".

 # 🔭 Academic Service
-- Reviewer for ICML, NeurIPS.
+- Reviewer for ICML, NeurIPS, ICLR.
 - Teaching Assistant for "Introduction to AI" Fall 2023, Peking University.

 # 💻 Internships